blhuynh729/tinyShazam/README.md

 The purpose of this project is to create an song recognition program similar to Shazam.
 The user hears a song that they are unable to recognize, they can activate the CC3200 Launchpad to listen and identify this unknown song.
 The Lanuchpad will record for a duration of 5 seconds, and display the name and artist of the song on the OLED screen.

 # Key Features
-- FRAM
+- SRAM:

 # Discussion
-- The first large challenge encounter was having to store and send the data to AWS for processing using an HTTP POST.
+- Our intitial plan was to create a AWS lamba function that will be triggered by a HTTP POST from launchpad.
+The POST will trasmit to the lamba function a json file containing the base64 representation of the ADC song data.
+Once revieved, the data is extracted and translate into an mp3 file to be stored into an S3 bucket for another lamba function to process.
+This second lambda will take the mp3 file, run the ShazamAPI functions and return the name and artist of the song.
+To retuce the number of steps in this process, in the end, we decided to use the AWS LightSail server that will handle both HTTP `GET` and `POST` functions, as well as the function handlers to take the incoming raw data and covert it into an mp3 file for analysis.

 - The function to identify the song utilized the ShazamAPI developed by Marin-m.
-Essentially, the imported library used audio fingerprinting to generates a spectrogram of the sound, and maps out the frequency peaks from it.
+The imported library used audio fingerprinting to generates a spectrogram of the sound, and maps out the frequency peaks from it.
 These frequency peaks are then sent to the Shazam servers, which compares the strongest peaks in a database with the peaks both that we sent to determine the identity of the song.

-- Our intitial plan was to create a lamba function that once triggered by an HTTP POST by our launchpad, would receieve and deciper the song data, and return the name and artist of the song.
-In the end, we decided to use the AWS LightSail server and created our own http website to handle the http posts and gets.

 # Video Demo
 <iframe width="560" height="315" src="https://www.youtube.com/embed/StTqXEQ2l-Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>